Adlactor/Adlactor/README.md

 <br>
 > *Suffering?
 Yes, there is suffering.
 It must be so.
 And we must know of it, taste of it, build our houses upon its foundations.
 As life preys on life, so does human enterprise need vast inputs of suffering.
 It binds us together.
 The knowledge that there are others that cannot have what we have built affects us deeply.
 It is a cornerstone in our souls.
 That is something we discovered a very long time ago.
 It is vital.
 And it was this discovery that paved the way to Heaven's gate.* <br> - ***THE MAN from the_man_at_the_threshold.avi***

 <br>Hiya!
-I go by **Mahmoud** and I am currently attending the Malaysian Campus for the **University of Nottingham**. <br>
+I go by **Proteus**, and I am currently attending the Malaysian campus of the **University of Nottingham**. <br>

 **Intro:** <br>
-Surprisingly I've started using GitHub actively this October, however it's been a pretty seamless ride so far
+Surprisingly, I've started using GitHub actively this October; however, it's been a pretty seamless ride so far

 **Links:** <br>
-[Notion Hub](https://mahmoudsallam.notion.site/) - This is where I store my academic, educational and extracurricular notes. <br>
+[Notion Hub](https://mahmoudsallam.notion.site/) - This is where I store my academic, educational, and extracurricular notes. <br>
 [LinkedIn](https://www.linkedin.com/in/mahmoud-ysallam/) - My LinkedIn! <br>
 <!--
 **Adlactor/Adlactor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.